railsuser2014/openobject-doc-book-en/4/4_13_Projects/4_13_Projects_productivity.rst

 .. index:: agenda
 .. index:: timebox

-.. tip:: Don't confuse **Agenda** and **Timebox**
+.. tip:: Do not confuse **Agenda** and **Timebox**

 	The idea of timebox is independent from that of an agenda.
 	Certain tasks, such as meetings, must be done on a precise date.
-	So they can't be managed by the timebox system but by an agenda.
+	So they cannot be managed by the timebox system but by an agenda.

 	The ideal is to put the minimum of things on the agenda and to put there only tasks that have a fixed date.
 	The timebox system is more flexible and more efficient for dealing with multiple tasks.

-So start by entering all the tasks required by project management.
+So start by entering all the tasks required by project.
 These could have been entered by another user and assigned to you.
-It's important to code in all of the tasks that are buzzing around in your head, just to get them off your mind.
+It is important to code in all of the tasks that are buzzing around in your head, just to get them off your mind.
 A task could be:

 * work to be done,

 * a short objective, medium or long term,

-* a complex project that hasn't yet been broken into tasks.
+* a complex project that has not yet been broken into tasks.

 A project or an objective over several days can be summarized in a single task.
-You don't have to detail each operation if the actions to be done are sufficiently clear to you.
+You do not have to detail each operation if the actions to be done are sufficiently clear to you.

-You have to empty your Inbox periodically.
-To do that, use the menu :menuselection:`Project Management --> Time Management --> My Inbox`.
+You have to empty your Tasks periodically.
+To do that, use the menu :menuselection:`Project --> Project --> Tasks`.
 Assign a timebox and a context to each task.
-This operation shouldn't take more than a few minutes because you aren't dealing with the tasks themselves, just classifying them.
+This operation should not take more than a few minutes because you are not dealing with the tasks themselves, just classifying them.

 .. figure::  images/service_timebox_day.png
    :scale: 50